 Or I could just as easily title this, “Why They Won’t Respect You In The Morning.”
 I am talking about the ways in which analysts and/or a firm will weaken their standing in the eyes of potential customers in the hopes of making a sale.
 You would think that people would figure out the downside to being too eager to please but the fact that prospective buyers still make certain requests tells me that some folks haven’t.

 Forget the notion that the customer is always right or that you have to sell out in order to win business.
 I have seen far too many companies adopt seriously unprofessional tactics when dealing with analyst firms.
 And unless you and or your firm stop following their lead then the profession will continue to suffer.

-You don’t have to spend an hour on the phone with that guy who wants to interview several firms under the guise that they doing due diligence when all they really want is free consulting.
-Really, you don’t.
+You don’t have to spend an hour on the phone with that company that wants to interview several firms under the guise that they doing due diligence when all they really want is free consulting.

-You don’t to take briefings from companies that have budgets available for PR agencies or your competitors but never anything for your reports.
+Don’t take extended briefings or offer feedback to companies that have budgets available for PR agencies or your competitors but never anything for your reports.

 The ilumatech Empowerment Plan:

 Feeling better now?
 A bit more confident?
 Good.
 But in order to enforce some standards I think it is important to consider the following:

 Establish yourself and your firm as someone that companies HAVE TO deal with.
 If you are not a top tier firm or a rock star analyst then work on being a player who knows what’s going on and be the one that the reporters and trade web sites quote frequently.
 Be seen in all the right places, participate in the important conversations taking place in the market and spend your time associating with people who can advance your prospects.